docker/docs/machine/reference/create.md

 ## Pre-create check

-Since many drivers require a certain set of conditions to be in place before they can successfully perform a create (e.g. VirtualBox should be installed, or the provided API credentials should be valid), Docker Machine has a "pre-create check" which is specified at the driver level.
+Many drivers require a certain set of conditions to be in place before machines can be created.
+For instance, VirtualBox needs to be installed before the `virtualbox` driver can be used.
+For this reason, Docker Machine has a "pre-create check" which is specified at the driver level.

 If this pre-create check succeeds, Docker Machine proceeds with the creation as normal.
 If the pre-create check fails, the Docker Machine process exits